TrustyUnitReview/ProductReview/docs/EntitySpecs.md

 ### Description
 Reviews have a score associated (1 out of 5 stars, we can do halves to do 1/10).
 Reviews have a text description for rationale behind the score.
-Reviews have an associated user who created the review.
+Reviews have an associated account who created the review.
 Reviews are associated to a product.

 ### Specifications